 NSSE (National Survey of Student Engagement) is designed to measure the level of engagement students experience at RIC both inside and outside of the classroom.
 While the survey does not capture student performance directly, items that appear on the instrument are correlated with key outcome measures such as retention, graduation, and acquisition of core academic competencies.
 The survey is administered via the Office of Institutional Research & Planning (OIRP); please contact Dr. Christopher Hourigan, Director of OIRP, for details on the survey questions and results.

-The NSSE results are important to faculty and staff because they demonstrate that our actions are having a positive impact on student perceptions and retention.
-Most important, student satisfaction has increased steadily since our first NSSE survey in 2005, thanks to the efforts of all faculty and staff.Sample
+The NSSE results are important to faculty and staff because they provide evidence of the effects of our actions on student experiences and perceptions.
+Overall satisfaction with RIC has increased steadily since our first NSSE administration in 2005, thanks largely to the efforts of all faculty and staff.Sample

 The Universal Advising program, which requires students to contact a faculty advisor prior to registering for classes, has improved student satisfaction with RIC.
-Specifically, it increases Student-Faculty Interaction and improves Supportive Campus Environment.(b) Technology
+Specifically, results of the advisement question on NSSE 2013 suggest continued improvement in satisfaction with this service.

 OBOM consists of programs and activities through which students, staff, and faculty read and discuss a common book.
 This program has increased student engagement, retention, and participation in extracurricular activities.
 OBOM positively impacted all NSSE areas, either directly or indirectly.

 There has been a significant increase in student research and in students’ presenting the results of their research to the RIC community.
 Specifically, there are more departmental honors students, and the School of Management hosts annual colloquia for students to present their findings.

 RIC now offers a year-long series of curricular and co-curricular activities for firs-year students to increase students’ engagement in college life.

 (f) New General Education Program